 Significant means to play a role.
 A Bylaw Resource Area is significant to a Bylaw Interest and Value when it plays a role in its provision or protection.

 Storm Damage Prevention is a Bylaw Interest and Value that means the prevention of damage caused by water from storms, including but not limited to, erosion and sedimentation, damage to vegetation, damage to property or structures, or damage caused by flooding or water-borne debris or ice.

+Stormwater includes, but is not limited to, any stormwater runoff, snowmelt runoff, surface water runoff, and associated drainage.

-Stream is specifically defined in Section 3 of the Bylaw and is clarified herein to mean an open body of running water which moves in a definite natural or man-made channel in the ground due to a hydraulic gradient and which may flow year-round or intermittently.
+A Stormwater Management Plan is a document containing an analysis, narrative, drawings, and details prepared by a registered professional which includes practices to manage and treat stormwater runoff generated from regulated development activity and methods to maintain the stormwater system to function as designed over time.Stream is specifically defined in Section 3 of the Bylaw and is clarified herein to mean an open body of running water which moves in a definite natural or man-made channel in the ground due to a hydraulic gradient and which may flow year-round or intermittently.
 A portion of a stream may flow through a culvert or beneath a bridge.
 Such bodies of running water which do not flow throughout the year are considered intermittent streams, except for those portions of which that serve only to carry the immediate surface runoff from stormwater or snowmelt (i.e., those portions located upgradient of all bogs, marshes, swamps, or wet meadows).

 Swamp means an area where groundwater is at or near the surface of the ground for a significant part of the growing season or where runoff water from surface drainage frequently collects above the soil surface, and where a significant part of the vegetational community is made up of, but not limited to nor necessarily include all of the following plants or groups of plants: alders (Alnus), ashes (Fraxinus), azaleas (Rhododendron canadense and R. viscosum), black alder (Ilex verticillata), black spruce (Picea mariana), button bush (Cephalanthus occidentalis), American or white elm (Ulmus americana), white Hellebore (Veratrum viride), hemlock (Tsuga canadensis), highbush blueberry (Vaccinium corymbosum), larch (Larix laricina), cowslip (Caltha palustris), poison sumac (Toxicodendron vernix), red maple (Acer rubrum), skunk cabbage (Symplocarpus foetidus), sphagnum mosses (Sphagnum), spicebush (Lindera benzoin), black gum tupelo (Nyssa sylvatica), sweet pepper bush (Clethra alnifolia), white cedar (Chamaecyparis thyoides), and willow (Salicaceae).